sojs-coder/forge/docs/api/AnimatedSprite.md

     The height of the sprite.

 -   `startingAnimation?: string`
     The name of the animation to play when the sprite is created.
+(Or "default" to preserve spritesheet data's starting animation but force the `bounce` and `loop` properties)

 -   `disableAntiAliasing?: boolean`
     If `true`, disables anti-aliasing for this sprite.
 Defaults to `false`.